-Once on the other side of the door, Annalydessa saw the king and queen tiredly arguing with a dozen or so different advisors, some military, some not.
+Within, she saw the king and queen tiredly arguing with a dozen different advisors, some military, some not.
 Raising her voice so that she could be heard over the noise of war’s destruction, she asked, “You summoned me?”

-Just then, another projectile hit the castle close by and its very foundations shook in protest.
+Another projectile hit the castle, shaking the foundations to their very core.

-“Anna!” the Queen said, relieved, all sense of formality long since forgotten.
-The war did that.
-Taking away familiarity and leaving uncertainty in its place.
+“Anna!” the Queen said with relief, her sense of formality long since forgotten.
 “You took so long, I feared the worst…”

 “You worry too much, Mother.
-I’m not a helpless child,” Anna said, blushing slightly at her mother’s overprotectiveness.
+I’m not a helpless child.”
+Anna blushed at her mother’s overprotectiveness.
 “Besides, the North Corridor has been rendered impassable.
 One of the stones tore through the floor.
-There’s a whole length of the corridor missing floor, almost twenty yards.
 I had to go the long way.”

-The advisors quieted a moment, absorbing this piece of new, before promptly beginning to argue on what this meant for the defenders, how to reroute what little foot traffic they had, and simply what to do in general.
+The advisors finally quieted, as they absorbed the news, then began arguing on what it meant for the defenders.
+How to reroute what little foot traffic they had, and simply what to do in general.

-“No, she’s not a child anymore, my dearest.
-That’s why we agreed to let her go on this mission,” the King said, ignoring the argument, which had become rather loud.
+“Our daughter’s right, my dearest.
+That is why we agreed to let her go on this mission,” the King said, ignoring the loud argument.

 “What mission?”
 Anna asked.
-She had never before been allowed to go on a mission, not officially.
-To give her one meant they finally trusted her as a princess, to handle the mission as best she could.
+She had never before been allowed to go on a mission, or even leave Jay’naldra.
+They finally trusted her as a princess, able to handle the mission they would set before her.
 She just hoped it wasn’t some boring diplomatic entreaty for help, meant to place her out of harm’s way.

-“I don’t think she’s ready for this!
-Not when so much is at stake!
-My lord, I must insist…” an advisor said, breaking off his argument midsentence, only to be silenced by the king’s angry glare.
-The advisor mumbled something that vaguely sounded like an apology before scurrying out of the room.
-The advisor’s His words only stirred Anna’s her interest more.
+“What?
+She’s not ready!” said an advisor, breaking off the argument midsentence.
+“Not when so much is at stake!
+My lord, I must insist-” The king’s angry glare silenced the objection, forcing him to mumble a vague apology before scurrying out of the room.

+His words only stirred Anna’s her interest more.
 If the advisorhe thought it wasn’t for her, then maybe it wasn’t some simple diplomatic mission.
 Maybe sShe was being given something much more important.
 She held back an excited smile.That thought excited her.

-The King turned back to his daughter and said, “As you well know, our people protect those below us.
-This insures the human’s safety from those who would wish to do them harm.
-We have done this successfully for many millennia, all the while hiding our presence from those we deem to protect.
+The King turned back to his daughter.
+“As you well know, our people protect the humans below, insuring their safety from those who would wish to do them harm.
+We have done this for many millennia, even as we hide our presence from them.

-But this time is different, this time oOur enemy is too great and knows far too much about us.
+“But this time is different.
+Our enemy is too great and knows far too much about us.
 It will take some time, but we will fall.”
 He hated to reference his kingdom’s last failsafeadmitting it, especially in front of his wife and daughter, but he was merely speaking the truth and felt that such an occasion required such brutal honesty.

 “Father!
 Don’t speak of such things!
 It will not come to pass!
 Our people will-”